jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 Image classification is a fundamental computer vision task that powers countless real-world applications—from quality control in manufacturing to wildlife monitoring, medical diagnostics, and smart home devices.
 In the edge AI landscape, the ability to run these models efficiently on resource-constrained devices has become increasingly critical for privacy-preserving, low-latency applications.

-In the chapter [Image Classification Fundamentals](https://mjrovai.github.io/EdgeML_Made_Ease_ebook/raspi/image_classification/image_classification_fund.html), we explored image classification using **TensorFlow Lite**, demonstrating how to deploy efficient neural networks on the Raspberry Pi.
+In the chapter [Image Classification Fundamentals](https://mjrovai.github.io/EdgeML_Made_Ease_ebook/raspi/image_classification/image_classification_fund.html), we explored image classification with **TensorFlow Lite** and demonstrated how to deploy efficient neural networks on the Raspberry Pi.
 That tutorial covered the complete workflow from model conversion to real-time camera inference, achieving excellent results with the **MobileNet V2** architecture and a real dataset (CIFAR-10).

 This chapter takes a parallel approach using [**PyTorch EXECUTORCH**](https://docs.pytorch.org/executorch/stable/index.html)—Meta's modern solution for edge deployment.
 Rather than replacing our TFLite knowledge, this chapter expands your edge AI toolkit, giving us the flexibility to choose the right framework for our specific needs.